bshome19/bshome19/README.md

 - 👀 I’m interested in Flutter and Python.
 - 🌱 I’m currently learning Getx.
 - 💞️ I’m looking to collaborate on open source Flutter project
-- 📫 How to reach me ...
+- 📫 You can reach me at bshome19@gmail.com

 <!---
 bshome19/bshome19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.